 - Low season (1st May - 30th September) Rates

 - USD 2 for children between 6 – 16 years.

 - Pack warm clothes no matter what season you visit — the weather has a reputation for changing quickly.

 - Expect strong winds in Spring and Summer.
 Those fancy water-resistant bag covers are known for being blown right off your back pack as you are trekking.
 Instead, protect your bag with a plastic bag liner.

 - Do bring a power bank to charge your camera and other electronics in a crunch.

 - Reservation of any accommodation is must if you plan to stay the night inside the park.

 - While the national park is well-marked and relatively safe to go on a solo trip, the unpredictable weather and infamous manmade forest fires are good enough reasons to opt for a guided tour.

 There is so much to do and see in Torres del Paine National Park that you could spend months there and still not see it all.
-We guarantee you will leave more than satisfied, while simultaneously feeling like you have just whet your appetite.
+We guarantee a Torres del Paine tour will leave you more than satisfied, while simultaneously feeling like you have just whet your appetite.